Rainwater management

-Rainwater management is a series of countermeasures to reduce runoff volume and improve water quality by replicating the natural hydrology and water balance of the site, with consideration of rainwater harvesting, urban flood management and rainwater runoff Pollution control.
+Rainwater management is a series of countermeasures to reduce runoff volume and improve water quality by replicating the natural hydrology and water balance of a site, with consideration of rainwater harvesting, urban flood management and rainwater runoff pollution control.

-Continuous growth of population and consequent growing need for drinking water is a global problem.
-Rainwater is an important source of drinking water, and as a free source of water, considerable quantities can be collected from roof catchments and other pavement areas for various uses.
+The continuous growth of human populations and the consequent growing need for drinking water is a global problem.
+Rainwater is an important source of drinking water, and as a free source of water, considerable quantities can be collected from roof catchments and other surface areas for various uses.
 Due to water shortages, rainfall events and flooding, attention has been given to rainwater management.
 Rainwater management re-conceptualizes urban rainwater, transforming it from a community risk to a resource for urban development, a good rainwater management is important for the design of sanitation systems and the environment, nowadays different methods of rainwater management have been developed, including reduction of impervious surfaces, separation of rainwater and sanitary sewers, collection and reuse of rainwater, and Low-impact development (LID).